List of The Vampire Chronicles characters: Santiago

 Santiago is a vampire and the leading thespian of Theatre des Vampires, introduced in Interview with the Vampire (1976).
-He is portrayed by Stephen Rea in the 1994 film adaptation and Ben Daniels in the season 2 of the 2022 television series Interview with the Vampire.
+He is portrayed by Stephen Rea in the 1994 film adaptation and Ben Daniels in season 2 of the 2022 television series Interview with the Vampire.

 Madeleine

 Introduced in Interview with the Vampire, Madeleine is a human dollmaker whom Louis turns into a vampire at Claudia's request.
 She and Claudia become very close, and when Claudia is condemned to death by exposure, Madeleine is destroyed with her.
-She is portrayed by Domiziana Giordano in the 1994 film adaptation.
+She is portrayed by Domiziana Giordano in the 1994 film adaptation and Roxane Duran in season two of the 2022 television series Interview with the Vampire.